bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 -  Bob discovers Alice paid too many satoshis.
 Being an honest fellow, Bob `refunds <../devguide/payment_processing.html#issuing-refunds>`__ the extra satoshis to the mjSk… address.

-This seems like it should work, but Alice is using a centralized multi-user web wallet which doesn’t give :ref:`unique addresses <term-unique-address>` to each user, so it has no way to know that Bob’s `refund <../devguide/payment_processing.html#issuing-refunds>`__ is meant for Alice.
+This seems like it should work, but Alice is using a centralized multi-user web wallet which doesn’t give :term:`unique addresses <Unique address>` to each user, so it has no way to know that Bob’s `refund <../devguide/payment_processing.html#issuing-refunds>`__ is meant for Alice.
 Now the `refund <../devguide/payment_processing.html#issuing-refunds>`__ is a unintentional donation to the company behind the centralized wallet, unless Alice opens a support ticket and proves those satoshis were meant for her.

 This leaves receivers only two correct ways to issue `refunds <../devguide/payment_processing.html#issuing-refunds>`__:

--  If an address was copy-and-pasted or a basic :ref:`“bitcoin:” URI <term-bitcoin-uri>` was used, contact the spender directly and ask them to provide a `refund <../devguide/payment_processing.html#issuing-refunds>`__ address.
+-  If an address was copy-and-pasted or a basic :term:`“bitcoin:” URI <Bitcoin uri>` was used, contact the spender directly and ask them to provide a `refund <../devguide/payment_processing.html#issuing-refunds>`__ address.

 -  If the payment protocol was used, send the `refund <../devguide/payment_processing.html#issuing-refunds>`__ to the output listed in the ``refund_to`` field of the Payment message.